AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 -->

-## Configuring Dynamic Media Cloud Service {#configuring-dynamic-media-cloud-services}
+## Creating a Dynamic Media Configuration in Cloud Services {#configuring-dynamic-media-cloud-services}

-**Before you configure Dynamic Media Cloud Service**: After you receive your provisioning email with Dynamic Media credentials, you must [log in](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) to Dynamic Media Classic to change your password.
+**Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must [log in](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) to Dynamic Media Classic to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.

-To configure dynamic media cloud services:
+**To create a Dynamic Media Configuration in Cloud Services**

 1. In AEM, tap the AEM logo to access the global navigation console.
-1. On the left side of the consol, under the **[!UICONTROL Tools]** heading, tap **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
+1. On the left side of the console, tap the Tools icon, then tap **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
 1. On the Dynamic Media Configuration Browser page, in the left pane, tap **[!UICONTROL global]** (do not tap or select the folder icon to the left of **[!UICONTROL global]**), then tap **[!UICONTROL Create]**.
-1. On the Create Dynamic Media Configuration page, enter a title, the Dynamic Media account email address, password, then select your region.
+1. On the **[!UICONTROL Create Dynamic Media Configuration]** page, enter a title, the Dynamic Media account email address, password, then select your region.
 These are provided to you by Adobe in the provisioning email.
 Please contact support if you did not receive this.
 1. Click **[!UICONTROL Connect to Dynamic Media]**.

    >[!NOTE]